sinankalkan/CENG501-Spring2021/project_BilginGungor/Sample_readme.md

 2. **Figure2**: The "misalignment" between the data and first layer weights is observed.
 For this reason, a two-layer convolutional network (256 convolutional filters, 64 fully connected nodes) is trained on the CIFAR10 dataset with real/random labels.

 3. **Figure3**: It is desired to show that, the covariance matrix of the first layer weights aligns with the data covariance matrix.
 For this reason, a WideResNet (WRN-28-4) is trained on the CIFAR10 examples with random labels.
+While some WideResNet architectures are readily available and popular, (WRN-28-4) is not and there is a requirement to have some modifications.
+For this reason, a publicly available WideResNet code<sup>[2]</sup> is repurposed to give desired results.
 It is required to visually show that, there exist some eigenvectors belonging to filters' covariance matrix aligned with the eigenvectors of the data.
 For better visualization, the WideResNet model is slightly modified to have 5x5 filters instead of 3x3 filters on the first layer.
 It should be noted that this modification has a significant impact on network training time.

 4. **Figure4**: It is defined that for aligned matrices (data and first layer weights in this case) there exists a transfer function to obtain eigenvalues of first layer weights using data covariance matrix (eigenvectors and eigenvalues).
 The relation between the data eigenvalues and first layer weight eigenvalues is desired to be observed.
 This relation is explained in section 2.1.1 and this equation is used to plot the figures in this part.